nf-core/sarek/docs/usage.md

 Use this to specify the target BED file for targeted or whole exome sequencing.

-The `--targetBED` parameter does _not_  imply that the workflow is running alignment or variant calling only for the supplied targets.
+The `--target_bed` parameter does _not_  imply that the workflow is running alignment or variant calling only for the supplied targets.
 Instead, we are aligning for the whole genome, and selecting variants only at the very end by intersecting with the provided target file.
 Adding every exon as an interval in case of WES can generate >200K processes or jobs, much more forks, and similar number of directories in the Nextflow work directory.
 Furthermore, primers and/or baits are not 100% specific, (certainly not for MHC and KIR, etc.), quite likely there going to be reads mapping to multiple locations.
 If you are certain that the target is unique for your genome (all the reads will certainly map to only one location), and aligning to the whole genome is an overkill, better to change the reference itself.

+The recommended flow for targeted sequencing data is to use the workflow as it is, but also provide a BED file containing targets for all steps using the `--target_bed` option.
+The workflow will pick up these intervals, and activate any `--exome` flag in any tools that allow it to process deeper coverage.
+It is advised to pad the variant calling regions (exons or target) to some extent before submitting to the workflow.
+To add the target BED file configure the command line like:

 ### --tools